veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The Service Bus documentation will be made available shortly.

 ## Domain Events
-For information about Veracity Tenant Management Domain Events,[see this document](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Veracity%20Tenant%20Management%20Events.pdf)
+For information about Veracity Tenant Management Domain Events, [see this document](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Veracity%20Tenant%20Management%20Events.pdf)

 ## Use case scenarios
 You have a vision for a service that can cater to the needs of multiple companies, teams, or projects - but the challenges of securely managing users, permissions, and access control can quickly become a roadblock, distracting you from your core innovation.